gilchrisn/graph-clustering-service/pkg/scar/README.md

 **Properties File**: Maps each node to a type ID.
 Nodes not in file default to type 0.

 **Path File**: Defines the sequence of node types to consider.
 SCAR processes nodes matching the first type in the path.

-## Performance Notes

-- Use larger `k` values (64-512) for better accuracy
-- Use multiple layers (`nk` = 4-8) for robust estimation
-- SCAR is designed for graphs with millions of nodes
-- Memory usage scales with sketch size, not graph size